gravitational/teleport/rfd/0058-desktop-file-transfer.md

 that shared files do not exceed the disk on the Windows Desktop Service and are appropriately cleaned up.

-### Option 2b: Pair RDP virtual file system extension with browser's file system access API
+### Option 2b: Pair RDP virtual file system extension with browser's file system access API (accepted)

 With this option, the user uploads a file by: